matanox/clojure-tutorial/readme.md

 (defn my-function [a b] (* ab))      ; shorter form of the same
 ```

-As we discuss in the namespaces page (link to be added), definitions become known inside their namespace or if they have been summoned into the current workspace similar to how imports work in other languages.
+As we discuss in the [namespaces page](namespaces.md), definitions become known inside their namespace or if they have been summoned into the current workspace similar to how imports work in other languages.

 #### calling java and javascript